The Top 10 Wedding Catering Trends We Love

 6. Opt for Family Style

-Now you don't have to be Italian to have a family-style meal at your wedding.
-In fact, more brides and grooms are requesting that their reception meals be served family-style to take the stuffiness out of a sit-down meal.
-There's more interaction between guests at the table because they have to pass all of the dishes between each other, which means more mingling and a better chance that everyone will have an unforgettable night.
-One thing to think about if you're opting for a family-style meal is to nix the massive centerpiece.
-You'll definitely need more room for all of those big serving plates.
-Let the food star as your décor.
-You can do large plates of bright-red steamed lobster, flank steak rolled up with portobello mushrooms and Emmentaler cheese nestled in magenta-and-white Swiss chard, along with a colorful dish of vegetable risotto.
+More couples are requesting that their reception meals be served family style to take the stuffiness out of a sit-down meal.
+Guests can interact casually as they pass around gorgeous dishes, which means more mingling and a better chance that everyone will have an unforgettable night.
+One thing to consider if you're opting for a family-style meal is to rethink massive centerpieces.
+You'll need more room for all of those serving dishes, so let the food and beautiful plates star as your décor.
+Not convinced?
+Picture heaping platters of bright-red steamed lobster, flank steak rolled with portobello mushrooms, and Emmentaler cheese nestled in magenta and white Swiss chard, along with a colorful dish of vegetable risotto.

 7. Get Global Goods

-Like a lot of things in life, it's the details that count.
-When it comes to food, those details lie in the exotic ingredients caterers are using to give their dishes extra-special flair.
-Black lava sea salt or wasabi salt, Middle Eastern herbs and tahini sauces are being used in dishes to add a zing or richness to the flavor.
-Most of the time, you may not be able to quite put your finger on the difference these ingredients make, but you do know that it tastes good, and that's what will get people talking about your wedding.
-The next day or even a few weeks later, most people won't be able to remember what type of flowers you had in your bouquet, but they'll definitely remember the food.
+In food, as in life, it's all in the details.
+Those small yet game-changing details tend to be in the ingredients lots of caterers are using to give dishes that extra-special flair.
+Black lava sea salt or wasabi salt, Middle Eastern herbs and tahini sauces are being used in dishes to add a zing and richness to the flavor.
+And although you may not quite be able to put your finger on the specific ingredient, one thing you'll recognize is how happy your taste buds are—that's what will get people talking about your wedding.
+Even if your guests won't remember what flowers were in your bouquet, they'll definitely remember the exceptional food.